 Quite frankly, the current level of panic and anxiety I’m seeing right now is far worse than it was even in my Lower Manhattan neighborhood in the weeks after 9/11.

 I suppose it’s because this particular black swan event has far-reaching tentacles that go beyond just terrorists in airplanes.

-We can tighten up security just as we did then, sure.
-But the virus is already in all 50 states.
-It could be spreading throughout our towns as we sit at home.
+We can tighten up security just as we did then, sure, and we have.
+But the virus is spreading throughout our towns as we sit at home.
 You or I could already have it and still be unaware.

 That’s the psychological backdrop, and it’s causing people to freak out.

 This is why, when my daughter and I went to Trader Joe’s yesterday, we were greeted by a security guard at the front door.
 His job was limiting the number of shoppers entering the store.

 Once inside, we found mostly barren shelves – a lone can of jackfruit and a single carton of tomato soup in an aisle usually packed with everything from tuna fish to beans.
 This is not news, it’s been going on for weeks now.

 If everyone simply bought their regular groceries this kind of stuff wouldn’t be happening.

 But it’s indicative of the fear and irrationality out there right now.